-For me sculpture is a 3-dimentional photograph of a moment in time.
+I I was fortunate to spend 6 years in the UK where I free-lanced extensively in two highly regarded fine art bronze casting foundries gaining invaluable knowledge of the entire process, bronzes potential and versatility.
+This experience has stood me in great stead with my own work to understand the limitations and possibilities of the bronze medium.
+I believe this time away coalesces ones memory of favourite subjects, for me sculpture is a 3-dimentional photograph of a moment in time.
 These moments and the animals in them have their own movement and vivid essence which I believe are essential to capture.
-With this in mind I look at an animal’s particular characteristics, vitality and personality to determine what gestural treatment and patination will create the actions and tenuousness of the moment best.
+With this in mind I look at an animal’s particular characteristics, vitality and personality to determine what gestural treatment I use with the original plastercine and subsequently what patination will enhance the actions and tenuousness of the moment best.

-….and it is these feelings, the viscerally powerful demanding environment of Africa that is critical in interpreting its wildlife, accurately and evocatively.
+It is these feelings, the viscerally powerful demanding environment of Africa that is critical in interpreting its animals and plants accurately and evocatively.
 She is a continent to envelop yourself in, to consume you, to realize the complexity of nature and vastness of the bigger picture.
-Our lives, so small and insignificant, belong to this and every year I return for at least three months to visit my family home, my studio and the National Parks, to reconnect and re-evaluate.
+Our lives, so small and insignificant, belong to this.

 COMMISSIONS